alan-turing-institute/learningmachines/doc/challenges.md

 2) Changepoint detection - Gerritt
 3) Estimating predictive performance / cross-validation error / goodness-of-fit etc. One measure of when it is necessary to re-train the might be when the model performance drifts substantially. - Peter Foster
 4) Uncertainty values in order to trust to a ML model prediction we need to know how certain the model is about the result.
 We are in particular interested to know how uncertainty changes with time as we get new samples.
 Also, preferably we need an individualized uncertainty report, i.e., the average accuracy of the method is not enough to justify prescriptions for individuals in sensitive applications like healthcare and criminal justice - Mahed
+5) Look out for gaps between distributions of training and newly labelled datasets.

 ## Tools for monitoring model performance/behaviour change